oxidecomputer/oidc-exchange/README.md

 ### Polar scheme for `request` of type `GitHub`

 The `request` argument in Polar policies can be of type `GitHub` when the user requested a GitHub token.
+There are three fields available:

-The two fields available are `repository` (the name of one of the repositories being requested) and `permission` (the name of one of the requested permissions).
+* `permission`: the name of one of the requested permissions.
+* `repository`: the name of one of the repositories being requested.
+* `repository_visibility`: the visibility of the repository in the `repository` field.
+Can be one of `public`, `internal` or `private`.
+The repository visibility is fetched by oidc-exchange and cached for an hour.

 To simplify how policies are written, when authorizing GitHub token requests oidc-exchange will individually test whether all permutations of repositories